ydahal1/ydahal1/jokes.md

-How can you tell a vampire has a cold?
-They start coffin.
+What did one snowman say to the other snow man?
+Do you smell carrot?

 [
-Fri Jun 27 00:29:26 UTC 2025
+Sat Jun 28 00:27:59 UTC 2025
  ]